-What is the best time to harvest this genetics?
-How do I have to cut my cannabis plants for the effect to be more cerebral?
-What do you have to look at to know the optimal time of harvest?
+Which is the best time to harvest these genetics?
+How do I have to cut my photodependent or autoflowering cannabis plants to get the most cerebral effect?
+What to look for to know the optimal harvest time?

 All these questions have the same answer, the trichomes of marijuana, because it is necessary to be clear about their function and the states they go through to determine the optimal point of maturation.
 In this article we are going to try to clarify all doubts in this regard, and incidentally we are going to put photos so that everything is much clearer, so read carefully what comes next …

 Although the word trichome comes from the Greek and means hair, in reality they have nothing to do with hairs other than their appearance.
 Plant trichomes are small glands that form in the epidermis of some types of plants and other living things, and they have different vital functions.